Hazardous Substance/Hazardous Waste Release Contingency Plan

 Fire alarm pull boxes are available throughout all the college buildings and just outside the entrance of each Main Accumulation Area.
 Pulling a fire alarm box sets off an audible alarm heard in all parts of the campus (accompanied by a flashing strobe light for the hearing-impaired).
 When a fire alarm is actuated, the building is always evacuated immediately.

-Campus Police officers communicate with the Campus Police Office by means of two-way radios carried on their persons when they are on duty.
+College Police officers communicate with the College Police Office by means of two-way radios carried on their persons when they are on duty.

-The Campus Police Offices have a public address system at each campus for alerting the entire campus of any emergency, fire or other unsafe situation.
+The College Police Offices have a public address system at each campus for alerting the entire campus of any emergency, fire or other unsafe situation.

-The Campus Police Offices are immediately accessible to anyone on campus by telephones in all offices and in the corridors and other public areas.
-The Campus Police extension for each campus is clearly posted on all telephones in public areas.
-Campus Police office telephone numbers are:
+The College Police Offices are immediately accessible to anyone on campus by telephones in all offices and in the corridors and other public areas.
+The College Police extension for each campus is clearly posted on all telephones in public areas.
+College Police office telephone numbers are:

 - Flanagan Campus, Lincoln, RI, 401-333-7035